alexrudnick/dissertation/BURNDOWN.md

   * PROBABLY SKIP consider: integrate chipa into Mike's current RBMT systems.
     * understand Mike's current RBMT systems well enough to hack them up
   * DONE get buy-in from Sandra (Mike is probably OK with this?)
+  * SKIP download and set up phrasal
+    * see how hard it is to use their discriminative feature situation
+      * can you pass the context for the whole sentence?
+  * SKIP consider: integrate chipa into Phrasal
+  * MAYBESKIP: train surface and lemmatized LMs.